yuanchaiyc/Ling471/assignments/ass5-hints.md

 In this final assignment, you will (1) add some linguistic preprocessing to your data; and (2) compare various models with each other (including different *data* models/formats), preparing a report with a few visualizations.
 (You will also use standard output (print statements) as a progress indicator for slow programs.)

+**You have come very far.
+You started perhaps with zero programming experience, and you are now going to be manipulating powerful data models!
+Take a moment to think back and appreciate just how far you have come!**

+**This assignment is going to be annoying.
+It's long and at times tedious.
+Sorry!
+I think you won't regret going through it though, because this is the real practical stuff :)**.

 ### Submission summary, to be committed to the repo that you share with the instructors:
 1. The updated `imdb_dataframe.py` (see Part 1).